Eurovision Stars in 'The Masked Singer' Around the World

 'A Máscara' ('The Mask') is the Portuguese version of 'The Masked Singer' franchise, airing on SIC.

-The Portuguese version finished its first season of the show this year, and is expected to have a second season upcoming.
+The Portuguese version finished its first season of the show in 2020, and is expected to have a second season upcoming.

 Rita Guerra, who represented Portugal at the Eurovision Song Contest in 2003, where she placed 22nd, competed in 'A Máscara' (The Mask), disguised as ‘The Crow’.
 She won the first season of the show.

-The Russian version has aired its first season in 2020, and is planned on having a second season broadcast in 2021.
+The Russian version has aired its first season in 2020, and is running its second season in 2021 right now.

 King of Mask Singer (South Korea)

-'King of Mask Singer' is the original version of the franchise the began the worldwide phenomenon, airing on MBC in South Korea.
+'King of Mask Singer' is the original version of the franchise that began the worldwide phenomenon, airing on MBC in South Korea.

 Unlike other versions of the show, 'King of Mask Singer' isn’t split into seasons, and is as such just an ongoing reality program.